JadenG13/warehouse_robot/README.md

 Then run `logging.py`.

-Make sure to point to the log file — update the code (path is hardcoded).
+> ⚠️ Note: Make sure to point to the log file — update the code (path is hardcoded).
+IN BOTH CASES

 ## Requirements